jonellwood/uhv-astro/src/content/blog/why-I-chose-codepen.md

     async function getOrdersByDepartment(dep, status) {

     }
 and then stopped to scratch my nose Copilot might suggest 15-20 lines of code, based on previous functions in the code base I think, that were totally wrong and not relevant to what I was doing.
 And that's okay, I am not perfect so I cannot expect it to be perfect - unless I hit `tab` or `enter` in error and inserted the code I did not want it's no harm done.
-And I hit the wrong key that is on my really.
-I did however find it to be a little disorienting and *very* distracting.
-I found myself disabling Copilot when I needed to really think through how to approach something.
+And if I hit the wrong key, well that is on me.
+I did, however, find it to be a little disorienting and *very* distracting.
+I found myself disabling Copilot when I needed to _really_ think through how to approach something.
 Which is kind of the opposite of what I wanted from my Little Coding Buddy.

 I will say if I was doing something repetitive, such as looping over an array and returning each value how and where I needed it, Copilot was great at suggesting exactly what I needed.
 It was essentially "autocomplete" for stuff I knew - but was just a pain to type out.
 What I was expecting was something more akin this scenario: